kevinl95/Privotron/README.md

 - You can override saved information by providing command line arguments
 - Parallel processing allows multiple opt-outs to run simultaneously
 - State values are automatically converted between full names and abbreviations as needed
+- First and last names can be automatically combined into full name formats

 ### Security Note